yxlee245/celery-test/README.md

 # About this repo
-This repo shows a simple example of how a Celery queue system can be implemented in Docker.
+This repo shows a simple example of how a Celery queue system can be implemented with FastAPI and deployed via Docker Compose.
 The codes in this repo were inspired by the this [blog post](https://testdriven.io/blog/fastapi-and-celery/).

-The broker used for this celery app is a Redis instance deplyed via docker-compose, and the results from queued tasks is stored in a PostgreSQL database.
+The broker used for this celery app is a Redis instance, and the results from queued tasks is stored in a PostgreSQL database.
+Both Redis and PostgreSQL are deployed via Docker Compose.

 # Getting started
 ```bash